Two years part-time or one year full-time

 Two evenings a week part-time or four evenings a week full-time

 This Master's degree in politics considers the increasingly pressing political issues of population and demography.
-World population is growing fast: having trebled in approximately a century, the UN projects an increase from today's 7 billion to around 11 billion by the end of the twenty-first century.
+World population is growing fast: having trebled in approximately a century, the UN projects an increase from today's seven billion to around eleven billion by the end of the 21st century.
 This unique programme explores where this growth is occurring and considers the environmental, economic, political and global implications for both developing and developed countries.
 We will consider policy debates and responses to population growth and stabilisation, as well as the effects of ageing populations on economies, welfare systems and defence and security.
 Under the guidance of expert academics, you will examine how ethnic, religious and national identities intersect with questions of resources and population around the world.

 You will be introduced to a spectrum of methodological approaches, including quantitative techniques for analysing and projecting demographic change, discourse analysis of policy documents, and historical case studies of political debates and movements.
 There will be an opportunity to read some of the classic works on population, such as Adam Smith, Malthus, J. S. Mill and Marx, as well as to study more recent ideas, including demographic transition theory and the environmental concept of the Anthropocene.
 You will be invited to examine unique case studies using methodologies that include data analysis, critical theory (Marxism, genealogy and critical discourse analysis) and policy analysis.

 - In the 2014 Research Excellence Framework (REF), Politics at Birkbeck was ranked 17th in the UK.

 - The programme allows you to follow your own interests, with a wide choice of option modules, while developing your research skills and undertaking a dissertation in an area that interests you.